prasadbhavsar73/Azure-Projects/README.md

-This repository includes all the Projects which I've done on the AWS Platform.
+This repository includes all the Projects which I've done on the Microsoft Azure Platform.

-Below is the list of the Projects (Labs):
+Follow the below sequence of the Projects to implement Azure Architectures.

 1. Introduction to Azure Virtual Machines Service